awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

 ## Building your product listing<a name="building-your-product-listing"></a>

-To submit your product, you need to prepare and validate your AMIs, create your AWS CloudFormation templates, create a topology diagram, complete the product load form, and submit the materials to AWS Marketplace\.
+To submit your product, you need to prepare and validate your AMIs, create your AWS CloudFormation templates, create an architectural diagram, complete the product load form, and submit the materials to AWS Marketplace\.
 We recommend that you start by creating and validating your AMIs and then complete and validate the CloudFormation templates\.
-After you complete those steps, you should create a topology diagram and estimate the software and infrastructure price\.
+After you complete those steps, you should create an architectural diagram and estimate the software and infrastructure price\.
 AWS Marketplace validates your submission and works with you to make your product public\.
 Use [AWS Pricing Calculator](https://calculator.aws/#/) to help estimate the infrastructure cost for your template\.
 Provide AWS Marketplace with a link to your saved calculator configuration\.
 The following are limitations of multi\-AMI solution products:
 + Updating existing AWS Marketplace products from a standalone product to a multi\-AMI product isn't supported\.
 To make a product available in a multi\-AMI product, copy the AMI and submit it as a component to a new multi\-AMI product\.
 The resulting AMI has a unique product code that's different from the previous product's code\.
 + Multi\-AMI solutions aren't visible on the **AWS Marketplace** tab of the **Launch Instance** page in the Amazon Elastic Compute Cloud \(Amazon EC2\) console\.
 + A CloudFormation template must not launch AMIs outside of those listed in the multi\-AMI solution\.